Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture up to one-third of the total required count.
+One urinal is one fixture and cannot exceed one-third of total fixtures.

 Large-Crew Step

-Crews of 200 or more require one portable fixture per 40 workers per shift.
+Crews of 200 or more move to one portable fixture per 40 workers per shift.

 Sanitation technician in high-visibility vest servicing a royal blue portable toilet with a vacuum pump truck at an active construction site